Weak units, universal cells, and coherence via universality for bicategories: Regular poly-bicategories and universal 2-cells

 for a unique $p: (b') \to (b)$, which, since $X$ is unital, must be an isomorphism.
-As composition with isomorphisms does not affect divisibility properties, and $t$ is divisible at $\bord{1}{+}$, it follows that $u$ is also divisible at $\bord{1}{+}$. \end{proof}
+As composition with isomorphisms does not affect universal properties, and $t$ is universal at $\bord{1}{+}$, it follows that $u$ is also universal at $\bord{1}{+}$. \end{proof}

+Appropriate compositions of binary tensors, homs, pars, and cohoms can be used to produce $n$-ary ones.
+Moreover, certain divisions preserve universal properties.
+The following lemma collects some useful closure properties of this sort.